vmware/terraform-provider-avi/website/docs/r/avi_albservicesjob.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `uuid` -  A unique identifier for this albservicesjob entry.
 Field introduced in 21.1.3.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.